-Living on Asylum Lane, Mickleover with his uncle William and aunt Emma Ayre.
-Also living there were William’s brother Alfred and niece Gladys Baggley.
-His grandmother Miriam died in April 1897.
+Age 12 living on Asylum Lane, Mickleover with his uncle William and aunt Emma Ayre.
+William’s brother Alfred and niece Gladys Baggley were also living there His grandmother Miriam died in April 1897.

 Age 22, working as an attendant at Notts County Asylum, Radcliffe on Trent.

-George resigned from his position of Staff Nurse at Notts County Asylum on 2nd January 1920.
-He registered as a mental nurse on 21st March 1924 (UK & Ireland Nursing Registers 1898-1968).
-He was living at The Cottages, Mental Hospital, Mickleover at the time.
-The Nursing Registers show that he continued to renew his mental nurse registration through to 1931.
-The register records that he had moved to 6 Edmunds Square, Mickleover by 1928.
+George returned to his previous employment but resigned on 2nd January 1920.
+He went on to work in mental health nursing in Derbyshire for several years.
+He registered as a mental nurse on 21st March 1924 (UK & Ireland Nursing Registers 1898-1968), address The Cottages, Mental Hospital, Mickleover.
+The Nursing Registers show that he continued to renew his mental nurse registration up to 1931; the Register records that he had moved to 6 Edmunds Square, Mickleover by 1928.
 He lists his nursing qualifications as ‘Experience gained from 1909-1912 at Derby County Mental Hospital, Mickleover’.

 Reasons for inclusion on the Radcliffe on Trent Roll of Honour